 Some people never speak.
 It's not a crime and it's certainly not something to feel ashamed about.
 Your most important duty is to listen to the wisdom of the debate and decide how to vote.
-If you do want to speak fill in a "Request to Speak" form that you can get from the Information Desk and then drop it back off there once you have completed it - they're pretty self-explanatory.
+If you do want to speak fill in a Request to Speak form.